BOI Report for Small Businesses: Deadline, But Without Penalties

 What happens if you don't submit a BOI report?

-That could include civil penalties up to $500 daily for each day you don't file, a fine of $10,000, or even imprisonment for up to two years.
-So, you should be sure to check if you have to submit this report.
+The original requirement included possibly heft fines for failing to submit a report by the deadline.
+That included civil penalties up to $500 daily for each day you don't file, a fine of $10,000, or even imprisonment for up to two years.

 How do you submit a BOI report?

-To submit a BOI report, you just need to go to the FinCEN BOI site.
+To submit a BOI report, you would just need to go to the FinCEN BOI site.
 Filing is free, and you can do it directly through the website.
-You'll need basic information including the tax identification information and information for the beneficial owner.
+You'd need basic information including the tax identification information and information for the beneficial owner.

 A "beneficial owner," per FinCEN, is "an individual who either directly or indirectly: (1) exercises substantial control over the reporting company, or (2) owns or controls at least 25% of the reporting company’s ownership interests."
 This has to be an individual, not a trust, corporation or other legal entity.